Do Exes Come Back? How To Let Go

 Maybe you used to enjoy drawing or playing a specific sport.
 Now’s the time to get back into it!
 Perhaps, you like a TV show or musical artist that your ex didn’t like; again, now’s the time.
 It could be that your ex hated astrology, but you love it; dive deep into that interest!

 Spend some time getting to know yourself and what life looks like when you’re calling the shots.
 Focus on self-love, self-compassion, and self-confidence.
-Don’t try to win your ex back, try to get revenge on your ex, or make choices based on what your ex would’ve wanted you to do.
+Don’t try to win your ex back, try to get revenge on your ex by starting a new relationship, or make choices based on what your ex would’ve wanted you to do.
 Now is the time where you get to take the stage.
 You’ll grow as a person and bring what you learn into your next relationship.

 Develop new social relationships